JakeHeler/ServerSimple/README.md

 For secure data communications , AES CBC Encrypt /Decrypt is used.
 For Key exchange , Diffie-Helman Method is used.
 The related sources are referred to Git Hub.

+*How to Build
+ - cd the directory you downloaded
+ - You should check if the path of mysql include and curl lib is right on your system If the path in Makefile is different with yours , you should change it.
+ - make
+ - run it ( ./ServerRun )

 *The Way to communications
 1. Client connect to server by sending Client's Key Data
 2. Server save the Key data and get AES Key by using the received Key Data.